Wormwood Acres – Motel Room – Morning

 “Looks like one.”

 Grace tried to say something at this point.
-It came out something like "rrrsssgg rrrgg!"
+It came out something like “rrrsssgg rrrgg!”
 One or two robed figures looked at her in response, whereupon she repeated herself, twice, each time with more fervor.
-Unfortunately, she didn't become any clearer and so her captors simply shrugged, looking back towards the green scaly creature before them.
+Unfortunately, she didn’t become any clearer, and so her captors simply shrugged, looking back toward the green, scaly creature.